SakibSaikia/SakibSaikia.github.io/_posts/2017-08-18-Going-Indirect-On-UE3.markdown

 };
 ```

-The structured buffer for `inst_buff` has the following data
+The structured buffer for `inst_buff` has the following data.
+It contains data unique to each instance in the batch.

 ``` C++
 struct InstanceData